brendengerber/invoice-app/README.md

 }
 ```

-### Endpoint: Update User Invoice By Id
+### Endpoint: Update Invoice By Id
-* Description: Updates an invoice associated with a logged in user by id
+* Description: Updates an invoice associated with a logged in user by id.
 * Notes: Invoice objects sent to add can, but do not need to include userId or invoiceId properties.
 The id property for any existing invoice items however should be included in order to help keep a clean audit history (new items will not have an id).
 * Path: `/invoices/:id`
 * Method: PUT